Panda: A pretrained forecast model for chaotic dynamics: Training Details

-We use a patch size (and patch stride) of 16.
-All models are trained with a context length of 512, which corresponds to 32 patches, and use a non-causal transformer encoder with 8 layers, each with $d_{\text{model}}=512$ and 8 heads.
-For models pretrained with masked language modeling (MLM), a linear head is used to infill masked patches.
-For the forecasting model, a prediction head aggregates the encoder hidden states via mean or max along the sequence (patch) dimension and a linear layer maps this representation to a fixed-length 128 forecast.
-All models are trained with MSE loss.
+For models optimized with masked language modeling (MLM) style pretraining (masking and reconstructing intermediate patch tokens), a linear head is used to infill masked patches.
+For the forecasting model, a prediction head aggregates the encoder hidden states via a mean along the sequence (patch) dimension and a linear layer maps this representation to a \textit{fixed-length} 128 forecast for \textbf{all} models.
+All models are trained with MSE loss and the AdamW optimizer with a maximum learning rate $1\times 10^{-3}$ on a cosine schedule with a 10\% warmup.
+Additionally, we train with gradient norm clipping at a value of $1.0$.
+See Tables \ref{table:arch}, \ref{table:additionalarch} for comprehensive details about model architecture.

+The 20M \textit{Panda MLM} models are trained for 200K iterations ($\sim$52 wallclock hours across 4 GPUs or $\sim$208 GPU hours) with a batch size of 1024 with 50\% of tokens randomly masked out each batch.

-The MLM models are trained for 200K iterations with a batchsize of 1024.
-The forecasting models are trained for 100K iterations with a batch size of 1024 and are optionally initialized with a pretrained encoder from an MLM model (Section \ref{subsec:mainresults}).
-The Chronos-SFT models are fine-tuned for 300K iterations with the maximal batch size that fits into GPU memory (128).
+The forecast models are trained for 100K iterations with a batch size of 1024 and are optionally initialized with a pretrained encoder from an MLM model (Section \ref{subsec:mainresults}).
+The 20M parameter forecasting checkpoints are trained for $\sim$26 wallclock hours or $\sim$104 GPU hours.
+The Chronos-SFT models use considerably more memory during training - permitting a batch size of 160 for 300K training iterations which required $\sim$48 wallclock hours or $\sim$192 GPU hours.